vanyle/ASG/README.md

 is good enough for live preview.

 ASG might be slower is you put very complex tasks in LUA (or a sleep / network access).

-We use LuaJIT for execution, so make sure you have the Lua DLL somewhere nearby so that everything works.

-We might link it statically at some point in the future.

 ## Examples